 Hello everyone!
 I’m Laura DeAngelis and like most people, I can honestly say my life has not turned out the way I planned.
-And that is the best thing that could have happened to me.
+And that’s the best thing that could have happened to me.

-Fast forward 20 years and my framed bachelors and masters degrees from Northwestern University’s Medill School of Journalism lay propped up against a wall of my Manhattan apartment – which I bought after living in Indiana and Connecticut but before meeting my second ex-husband.
+Fast forward nearly 24 years and you’ll find my framed bachelors and masters degrees from Northwestern University’s Medill School of Journalism propped up against a wall of my Manhattan apartment.
+The apartment I bought after living in Indiana and Connecticut but before meeting my second ex-husband.

 To my parents, family and friends – thank you for giving me the confidence to finally make this blog, and all that may follow, a reality.
 Whether you’re in your 20s, 30s, 40s or beyond, I hope my anecdotes and tips inspire you to have fun, be fit and feel fabulous!